-Bits [7:5] (BHVR), of Register 0x21, Register 0x22, Register 0x23, and Register 0x24, control the behavior of the corresponding PWM outputs (see Table 61 and Table 62).
+Bits [7:5] (BHVR), Register 0x21, Register 0x22, Register 0x23, and Register 0x24, control the behavior of the corresponding PWM outputs (see Table 61).

 The fastest speed calculated options pertain to controlling one PWM output based on multiple temperature channels.
 The thermal characteristics of the three temperature zones can be set to drive a single fan.
-An example is the fan turning on when the Remote 1 temperature exceeds 60° C or when the local temperature exceeds 45° C.
+An example is the fan turning on when the Remote 1 temperature exceeds 60°C or when the local temperature exceeds 45°C.

-Step 2 - T{MIN} Settings for Thermal Calibration Channels
+STEP 2-T{MIN} SETTINGS FOR THERMAL CALIBRATION CHANNELS

 T{MIN} is the temperature at which the fans start to turn on under automatic fan control.
 The speed at which the fan runs at T{MIN} is programmed later.
 The T{MIN} values chosen are temperature channel-specific; for example, 25°C for ambient channel, 30°C for VRM temperature, and 40°C for processor temperature.

-T{MIN} is an 8-bit value, either twos complement or Offset 64, that can be programmed in 1°C increments.
-There is a T{MIN} register associated with each temperature measurement channel: local, Remote 1, Remote 2, and Remote 3.
-When the T{MIN} value is exceeded, the fan turns on and runs at the minimum PWM duty cycle.
-The fan turns off after the temperature has dropped below $T{MIN} - T{HYST}$.
+$T{\rm MIN}$ is an 8-bit value, either twos complement or Offset 64, that can be programmed in 1°C increments.
+There is a $T{\rm MIN}$ register associated with each temperature measurement channel: local, Remote 1, Remote 2, and Remote 3.
+Once the $T{\rm MIN}$ value is exceeded, the fan turns on and runs at the minimum PWM duty cycle.
+The fan turns off once the temperature has dropped below $T{\rm MIN} - T{\rm HYST}$.

-Figure 52.
+Figure 51.
 Assigning Temperature Channels to Fan Channels

 To overcome fan inertia, the fan is spun up until two valid TACH rising edges are counted.
 See the Fan Spin-Up section for more details.
-In some cases, primarily for psycho-acoustic reasons, the fan should never switch off below T{MIN} .
-The corresponding bits in Register 0x25 and Register 0x26 should be set to keep the fans running at the PWM minimum duty cycle, if the temperature falls below T{MIN} .
+In some cases, primarily for psycho-acoustic reasons, the fan should never switch off below $T{\rm MIN}$.
+The corresponding bits in Register 0x25 and Register 0x26 should be set to keep the fans running at the PWM minimum duty cycle, if the temperature falls below $T{\rm MIN}$.